harrydowning/serl/docs/source/user_guide/lang_config.rst

 ======================

 Languages are specified with `YAML <https://yaml.org/spec/1.2.2/>`_ syntax.
-This page documents the possible configuration fields.
+This page documents the possible properties/configuration fields.
 See the section :ref:`using-yaml` for tips.

 :code:`version`